fygar256/small-finding-primes/README.md

 ## small program to find primes.
-small program to find prime numbers in python. this program can be shorter but stopped it here. because it's meaningless.
+small program to find prime numbers in python.
+108bytes. this program can be more shorter but stopped it here.
+Can't compete with code golf's 45 bytes